The Web address of this

 The multiple-subself concept

-proposed in this Web site is a mild version of
+proposed in this and other Web sites is a mild version of

 that natural "splitting" phenomenon.